 The Unity Message Reaches Across a Nation

 A Unity talk show soon became a regular Sunday feature for many listeners using crystal-set receivers with individual headphones, according to the archives.

 “Radio is opening up a new field of activity in the use of the spoken word,” Unity cofounder Charles Fillmore said at the time.

-By 1924, Unity leaders purchased radio station WOQ and moved the studio to its 917 Tracy Street headquarters in Kansas City.
-Unity would go on to own and manage the station throughout the next 10 years, with its last broadcast in 1934.
+By 1924 Unity leaders purchased radio station WOQ and moved the studio to its 917 Tracy Street location in Kansas City, Missouri.
+Unity would go on to own and manage the station throughout the next 10 years.

 During the next 20 years, Unity programs would appear on as many as 65 radio stations.

 Dr. Carl Frangkiser, a musician and composer of religious and secular music, served as director of the radio and television department at Unity School of Christianity starting in 1930.
 He also was a longtime director of the Unity Concert Band, which started with about a dozen members and grew to an 80-member symphonic orchestra with community musicians.

 The Unity Archives’ collection has more than 500 phonographic recordings from 1925 to 1976, including Unity teachings, and healing and prosperity statements by Charles Fillmore, such as “A Quiet Time of Prayer With the Founders of Unity” and “Unity Worker’s Song,” and recordings by the Unity Concert Band.

 Past popular speakers on Unity Radio included: Fayette Drake, Francis Gable, Lowell Fillmore, Ernest Wilson, and, of course, Charles and Myrtle Fillmore.